-An Ordinary Passport is an electronic passport which, as from 26 October 2006, replaces all previous models.
-It uses advanced technologies such as an anti-counterfeit stamp and a microprocessor chip containing the personal data of the bearer and the authority that issued it, which give it a high degree of security.
+An Ordinary Passport is an electronic passport which, as from 26 October 2006, has replaced all previous models.
+It uses advanced technologies such as an anti-counterfeit stamp and a microprocessor chip containing the personal data of the bearer and the authority that issued it, which ensures a high degree of security.

 - minors of up to 3 years of age 3 years;

 - minors of from 3 to 18 years of age: 5 years;

 - anyone over the age of 18: 10 years.

 Expired passports can no longer be renewed.

-DOCUMENTATION TO BE SUBMITTED FOR ORDINARY PASSPORT:
+DOCUMENTS TO BE SUBMITTED FOR ORDINARY PASSPORT:

 - passport application form, completed and signed by the applicant;

-display of valid identification document, in compliance with D.P.R.
-445/2000;
+- showing of a valid identification document, in compliance with D.P.R.
+No. 445/2000;

 - 2 recent photographs (identical, face-front, colour, 35 x 40 mm);

 - receipt for payment of fee and related government tax for use of passport, except in cases of exemption, as stated in art.
 19 of Law no. 1185/1967;

-Parents may submit their written statement of consent using a special form available from the passport office, or by composing their own, along with a photocopy of their own identity document.
+The written statement of consent is a personal statement that parents may submit by using a special form available from the passport office, or by drafting a sworn declaration of certification on their own, along with a photocopy of their own identity document.
 The signature of a non-European Union citizen must be authenticated by the consular office.
-If one of the parents is deceased, a copy of the death certificate must also be submitted.
-In the absence of the other parent, acting as judge supervising the guardianship of minors within the mission jurisdiction, the consular Head of Mission can, following the proper ascertainments, authorize the issuance of the passport to the applicant by special consular decree.
+If one of the parents is dead, a copy of the death certificate must also be submitted.
+In the absence of the other parent’s consent, acting as judge supervising the guardianship of minors within the Mission jurisdiction, after carrying out the proper checks, the Head of the Consular Mission can authorize the issuance of passport to the applicant by special consular decree.

 up to 3 years of age: 3 years;